College men's hockey: Bulldogs tie Tigers, lose ground in NCHC...

 Just like the first three games, the last-place Tigers didn’t make it easy for the No. 1-ranked Bulldogs on Saturday at World Arena as the teams fought to a 2-2 draw for the second time this season.

-Bulldogs senior wing Alex Iafallo scored in the first round of the shootout to give UMD a much-needed extra point in the standings.
+UMD senior wing Alex Iafallo scored in the first round of the sudden-death shootout to give UMD a much-needed extra point in the standings and five out of six total points on the weekend.

+The Bulldogs were looking for more than that.
+They wanted — and maybe even needed — a sweep of the seven-win Tigers.

+Penalties — 12 total by the Bulldogs — derailed all that, however, allowing Denver to increase its lead over the Bulldogs by a point with four regular season games remaining.

 UMD (19-5-6 overall, 13-4-2 NCHC) needed a late power-play goal Friday to beat the Tigers 2-1 after tying 2-2 and losing 2-1 to Colorado College (7-20-3, 3-14-3) on Jan.
 6-7 in Duluth.
 UMD was unbeaten in nine straight against the Tigers going into the 2016-17 season.